-- If the system is busy, input may be ignored. - Or, queued until too late to matter. - Can track how many input events are ignored because the system is too slow to respond. - Set upper bound on how many events can be missed in a defined timeframe.
+- Some tasks must take place as scheduled. - If times are missed, the system will fail. - Deadlines place boundaries on event completion. - Can also track how many input events are ignored because the system is too slow to respond. - Set limit on how many events can be missed over time.